Guardsquare/proguard-core/README.md

 </p>
 <br />

-ProGuard Core is a free library to read, analyze, modify, and write Java class files.
+ProGuardCORE is a free library to read, analyze, modify, and write Java class files.
 It is the core of the well-known shrinker, optimizer, and obfuscator [ProGuard](https://www.guardsquare.com/proguard) and of the [ProGuard Assembler and Disassembler](https://github.com/guardsquare/proguard-assembler).